vin-pugliese/Fifth-Weekend-backend/README.md

-# Fifth-Weekend-backend
+# Project Teatro
-Back-end of the exercise done in the Fifth Weekend of the Randstad Java Academy
+A little project developed at the end of the Randstad Java Academy

+###Back-end
+Back-end was made with Spring-Boot, using JPA and h2 database

+###Front-end
+Front-end was made in Angular, and styled using Boot-Strap